 The functional currency is the currency that best reflects the economic environment in which the Company and its subsidiaries operates and conducts their transactions.
-Most of the Company's financing activity, cash flows, costs and expenses are incurred in U.S. dollar.
-Base on the Company's management assessment the functional currency of the Company is the U.S. dollar.
+Most of the Company's revenues and financing activity are incurred in U.S. dollar.
+Based on the Company's management assessment the functional currency of the Company is the U.S. dollar.